 The whole of the tyre must stay in the team lane and in between the second and third bending poles during the game.
-If it moves outside this area it must be replaced immediately.
+If it moves outside this area it must be replaced immediately in any way by the rider who last touched the tyre.
 Consequently, these poles are considered as part of the equipment for this game and must be replaced if knocked down.